 Trinity Services contracts with an individual or family who is responsible for providing direct support for up to two people with intellectual and/or developmental disabilities.
 The household may consist of up to six people including the two people with disabilities.
 The services provided vary based on the level and type of support and care needed by the individuals with disabilities.

-For more information about Shared Living, including opportunities to share your home with people with disabilities, contact Director of Shared Living Services Jill Schneider at 815-485-6197 or by email.
+For more information about Shared Living, including opportunities to share your home with people with disabilities, contact Coordinator of Shared Living Services, Melanie Lowe, at 815-485-8146 or email@example.com.